paulan94/praw/README.md

 SAMPLE .txt file after EXECUTION

+NOTE: neutral sentiments are not added to thread/comment sentiment count.

 ('38', 'VeChain', 'VEN') has been found 4 times in a thread title, and 171 times in a comment.
 Negative THREADS: 1.
 Positive THREADS: 1.
 Negative COMMENTS: 42.
 Positive COMMENTS: 99.
 Thread Creation Time: [6.42, 11.03, 23.06, 0.91] hours ago.

 ('309', 'COSS', 'COSS') has been found 4 times in a thread title, and 40 times in a comment.
 Negative THREADS: 0.
 Positive THREADS: 4.
 Negative COMMENTS: 8.
 Positive COMMENTS: 24.
 Thread Creation Time: [12.64, 12.64, 10.52, 10.52] hours ago.